COMP426Fall2024/comp426fall2024-a01-html-and-css-a01/README.md

 ### 1.3 CSS (30 points)

 This is the part of the assignment where you can get creative.
-Googling examples of css and best practices is a great place to start.
+Googling examples of CSS and best practices is a great place to start.
 Especially for this assignment [w3schools](https://www.w3schools.com/css/default.asp) is going to be your best friend.

 At a minimum, your stylesheet should: